hasanthaopenarc/myapp/readme.txt

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's

-when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+when an unknown printer took a galley of type and scrambled it to make a type specimen book. standard dummy text ever since the 1500s,

  but also the leap into electronic typesetting, remaining
 <<<<<<< HEAD

-standard dummy text ever since the 1500s,
+standard dummy text ever since the 1500s, essentially unchanged.

-essentially unchanged.
 =======
 >>>>>>> 094f033d2e6bc47259b30d8a952074b8c8c42df7